TUI fly Belgium: Fleet modernisation

-TUI Group has 70 737 MAXs on order for the group.
-The order consists of 18 MAX 10 aircraft, with the remaining variants unspecified as of June 2017.
-In 2018 TUI fly Belgium was set to receive a total of four new MAX aircraft.
-Over the next four years they were scheduled to receive a total of 15 Boeing 737 MAX 8 and four Boeing 737 MAX 10 aircraft.
+TUI Group has 70 737 MAX aircraft on order for the group.
+The order consists of 28 MAX 10 aircraft, with the remaining variants unspecified as of June 2017.
+In 2018, TUI fly Belgium was set to receive a total of four new MAX aircraft.
+Over the next four years, they were scheduled to receive a total of 15 Boeing 737 MAX 8 and four Boeing 737 MAX 10 aircraft.
 Deliveries of the new aircraft to the TUI Group commenced in January 2018 with the first aircraft, a Boeing 737 MAX 8, delivered to TUI fly Belgium.
+In 2025, the airline announced it would phase out its sole remaining long-haul aircraft, a single Boeing 787-8, within the same year.

 Former fleet

-TUI fly Belgium formerly operated the following aircraft:
+TUI fly Belgium has previously operated the following aircraft:

 Service

 Short- and medium-haul

 On short-and medium haul flights, there are three types of service offered on all Economy Class aircraft: